 The Lewisham Voluntary, Community and Social Enterprise Sector

-Lewisham Local, Voluntary Services Lewisham and Age UK Lewisham & Southwark are all working with Lewisham Council and all local partners in the community to co-ordinate a response to help the most vulnerable in our community.
-Please note: the agencies listed above have suspended most if not all of their normal services to co-ordinate efforts and respond to Covid-19.
+Lewisham Local, Voluntary Services Lewisham and Age UK Lewisham & Southwark are all working with Lewisham Council and local partners in the community to co-ordinate a response to help the most vulnerable in our community.

 People in need of support or other professionals wanting to find out more or connect up efforts can go to Lewisham Local website.

 Lewisham Carers Information, Advice and Support (IAS)